The EverDrive 64 is quite possibly the greatest product to have ever been released for the N64. And it’s not even made by Nintendo.

 Yes, but not in the way you may think.

-Read our guide on ways to protect your N64 Controller Pak saves.
+Read my guide on ways to protect your N64 Controller Pak saves.

 Should I buy one?